Introduction |

 reaction to some event that has shaken your self-confidence.
 It is impossible

-to stay in the place of Christian purity of heart if you fail to understand
+to stay in the place of Christian purity of heart if you fail to know yourself well

 honestly